 Sir William glanced at his watch again before stuffing it back into his waistcoat pocket.
 “I must be off to the stables.
 Sir Jubal is expecting me.
 If we’re to have a prayer of getting these horses to Epsom in time, they’ll need to be physicked quickly.”

-“I shall accompany you.”
-Both Nathaniel and Miss Agate spoke at once.
+“I shall accompany you,” Nathaniel said at once.

 I have asked him not to come.
 It was on the tip of Nathaniel’s tongue to say so, to blurt it out after so many interruptions.
 I want to take the horses to Epsom instead, to lead the one journey I have never yet made for this family.